 As the first World War began to affect Europe, fewer people were able to afford luxury vehicles.
 During this time, Rolls-Royce experienced a dip in sales.
 Due to this fact, and because their country was in danger, Charles Rolls and Frederick Royce came together to focus their efforts on aviation innovations.
-They successfully created an airplane engine, the Eagle, which was used in nearly half of the aircrafts used by the Allies.
+They successfully created an airplane engine, the Eagle, which was used in nearly half of aircrafts used by the Allies.
 Although the brand is best known for their contributions to the automobile industry, Rolls-Royce continued making plane engines for decades.

 1930s and 1940s

 As the company helped out with aviation efforts, it also continued producing world-class automobiles.
 The Phantom II was regarded as a more sensible mode of transportation for upper class families in Europe than its predecessor, and they began to be popularized throughout England and France.
 Later, the Phantom III rose to prominence during the ‘30s, largely in part due to its powerful V12 engine.
 During the 1940s, the brand debuted one of its most iconic cars – the six-cylinder Silver Wraith.
 The original Wraith models were extremely heavy.
 This weight consideration led the brand to be more mindful when eventually creating newer models like the Silver Dawn, which featured more aerodynamic, lighter bodies.